Levidre/Ghost-Jam-2021/readme.txt

 Crewmate can do most standard ghost functions such as emptying your recycling bin, checking the calendar, and checking your system status!

-They also have a simple relationship system that will keep track of how you treat them, be it well or terribly.
+They also have a relationship system that will keep track of how you treat them, be it well or terribly.
 And, well, they might have some secrets of their own..?

 Move your mouse on the crewmate's head to pet them.
 Double-clicking on their head or face will punch them.
 Double-clicking on their body brings up their menu.